mustlammas/planningpoker/README.md

 App for playing Scrum planning poker

 # TODO
-- Create "rooms" so that you can have more than one poker game at a time.
-- Allow renaming one's own name.

 - Record average ticket size.
 - Record median ticket size.
 - Record session time.
 Suggest breaks?